wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-advanced-concepts.md

 {{< note >}}
 Dependencies that are not Corda specific need to be imported using the *uploadAttachment* RPC command.
-The reason for this is that in Corda 4 only JARs containing contracts are automatically imported in the `AttachmentStorage`.
-It needs to be in the `AttachmentStorage` because that’s the only way to attach JARs to a transaction.
+The reason for this is that in Corda 4 only `.jar` files containing contracts are automatically imported in the `AttachmentStorage`.
+It needs to be in the `AttachmentStorage` because that’s the only way to attach `.jar` files to a transaction.

 {{< /note >}}